 This Ipolex Active PoE Splitter is a 10/100 option but as it’s 2-pack at this price it’s worth a look if you don’t need Gigabit Ethernet.
 It’s 802.3af compatible and can provide output power of 12V/1A, 15.4W.

 - Output Power: 12V/1A, 15.4W, full IEEE 802.3af compliant.

 - Input Power Voltage: DC 44-57V standard POE switches, overvoltage protection.

 The BeMatik PoE to USB Splitter can convert your 802.3af PoE to 12VDC/1A power output in block terminal format, but also into 5VDC/2A power output in USB A-Females.
 It comes with 2 x USB-to-3.5mm DC-to-DC adapter cables too.

-- Current and data separator from a UTP/STP/FTP network cable compatible with IEEE 802.3af PoE.
+- Current and data splitter of a network cable UTP/STP/FTP compatible with PoE IEEE 802.3af.

-- This type of connections transport data and power in the same cable.
+- This type of connection carries data and power in the same cable.

-- This module has one network input and two outputs, one for data and the other for power.
+- This module has a network input and two outputs, one for data and the other for power.